Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 - Roger Pujol, CPIM, CSCP

-When choosing the right ERP system for your mid-market company, one key consideration often gets overlooked: whether the solution is horizontal or vertical.
-This distinction can significantly impact implementation speed, customization costs, and long-term value.
+When selecting an ERP system for your mid-market company, a crucial factor often overlooked is whether the solution is horizontal or vertical.
+This choice can significantly impact implementation speed, customization costs, and long-term value.

 Horizontal Tier Two ERP Systems

-Horizontal ERP systems are built to serve a wide range of industries.
-They offer a robust set of core features—think accounting, inventory, order management, and basic manufacturing or project management—but are not tailored to the nuances of any one vertical.
+Horizontal ERP systems serve a diverse range of industries.
+They provide a robust set of core features, including accounting, inventory management, order processing, and basic manufacturing or project management.
+However, they lack specialization in any one vertical.

 Key Characteristics:

-Highly configurable: Can be tailored to fit unique business processes.
+Highly configurable: Can be adjusted to meet unique business processes.

-Broad ecosystem: Often supported by large app marketplaces and third-party add-ons.
+Broad ecosystem: Supported by extensive app marketplaces and third-party add-ons.

 Pros:

-Scales well as businesses evolve or enter new markets.
+Easily scales as businesses grow or enter new markets.

 Cons: